Pet Doors For use in Walls

 However, if you can frame the wall yourself, you can choose any pet door for a wall.
-For example, if you wanted a Classy Custom pet portal in your wall, you'd have to frame it yourself as there is no wall kit for that pet door.
+For example, if you wanted a Pride pet door in your wall, you'd have to frame it yourself as there is no wall kit for that pet door.

 All of these pet doors come with a locking cover, or other method of locking the door shut, unless otherwise noted.
 Be alert to the possibility of an overhang above the pet door which could interfere with the operation of a locking cover.
 Each brand has notes regarding this point.
 Hale Pet Door, in particular, may be ordered with a 'side-loading' locking cover which avoids this problem.
 Other pet doors have 'front loading' locking covers which is also an effective solution.

 Important Don't confuse these with self-framing door mounts!
-The adjustment range for a self-framing wall mount must be much greater then for a door mount.
+The adjustment range for a self-framing wall mount must be much greater than for a door mount.

 A second important consideration in a wall mount pet door is whether to have a single flap or a double flap (flap on both sides of the wall).
 The air-space between the two flaps of a double flap wall mount will insulate much better than a single flap pet door and the double flaps will stand up to wind much better also.
 Finally, it will look more finished to have the flap on both sides of the wall.